Board of Directors

 Little Theatre (aka Crow River Players, Inc.) began in 1998 as a community-wide call to renovate the then dilapidated building.
 The space was managed and maintained by a cross-sector group of volunteers for New London's public school system as its exclusive drama department.
 Additionally, during summer months Crow River Players would produce repertory plays with community members as cast and volunteers.

-Today Little Theatre Auditorium's board of directors is made up of an assembly of community artists and arts advocates motivated by a belief in art as a catalyst for social movement and a platform for cultural exchange and civic engagement.
+Today Little Theatre Auditorium's board of directors is made up of a group of community artists and arts advocates motivated by a belief in art as a catalyst for social movement and a platform for cultural exchange and civic engagement.
 To that end we're building a thriving home for our artist community as a host for experimentation, creation and presentation of original artistic works.
 At the same time we continue to offer the space for groups to hold public events, meetings, trainings and serve as a neutral facility for educational presentations and workshops.

 As people who live here, grew up here, and feel a connection to this place it is our deepest wish to make sure everyone who lives in New London can feel a sense of belonging and that everyone who visits can feel welcomed.
 To make our wishes come true we are building up our rural arts infrastructure as a vehicle to belonging, inclusivity and acceptance.